-The confirmed and consummated Subsidiary Plans effectively refinanced \$14.9 billion of secured mortgage debt for more than 257260 Subsidiary Debtors.
+The confirmed and consummated Subsidiary Plans effectively refinanced \$14.9 billion of secured mortgage debt for 262 Subsidiary Debtors.
 The terms of certain of this debt will require Reorganized General Growth and Spinco, respectively, to satisfy certain customary affirmative and negative covenants and to meet financial ratios and tests, including ratios and tests based on leverage, interest coverage and net worth.
-Each of Reorganized General Growth and Spinco also may enter into a new secured term loan and revolving credit facility containing covenants and restrictions.
+Each of Reorganized General Growth and Spinco also may enter into a new revolving credit facility containing covenants and restrictions.
 The covenants and other restrictions under such debt agreements affect, among other things, the ability of Reorganized Growth and/or Spinco to:

-- incur indebtedness;
+- incur indebtedness:

 - create liens on assets;

 - sell assets;

 - manage cash flows;

 - transfer assets to other subsidiaries;

 - make capital expenditures;

 - engage in mergers and acquisitions; and

 - make distributions to equity holders.